Habitat for Humanity - Ozaukee recently hosted the dedication of our 12th home, which is the second half of a duplex built in Grafton, Wisconsin.

-We are currently building our latest project in Grafton, a two-family duplex.
+We recently completed our latest project in Grafton, a two-family duplex in February of 2022.
 This exciting project kicked off in the fall of 2019.
 As soon as all of our permits were approved our team was pouring the foundation and joyously held our wall raising in October.

-Our determined volunteers have made amazing progress over the last year despite the many challenges they were faced with.
+Our determined volunteers made amazing progress over the last two years despite the many challenges they were faced with.
 Regardless of the challenges of a smaller crew due to COVID we are proud of all of their hard work!

 Volunteers spent around 3,000 hours in a compressed, seven-month period to complete a Thrivent Builds with Habitat for Humanity home, a project that normally takes 12-15 months.
 Thrivent Financial has been a long-time supporter for Habitat; this is the first home in Ozaukee Country accomplished through the grant program.